chechirecat/hass-voice-replay/custom_components/voice-replay/README.md

 ## Usage

+### Voice Recording Mode

 1. After installation, you'll see "Voice Replay" in your Home Assistant sidebar
-2. Click on it to open the voice recording interface
+2. Click on it to open the interface
+3. Select "Record Voice" mode (default)
-3. Select a media player from the dropdown
+4. Select a media player from the dropdown
-4. Click the microphone button to start recording
+5. Click the microphone button to start recording
-5. Click again to stop recording
+6. Click again to stop recording
-6. Click "Play Recording" to play it on your selected media player
+7. Click "Play Recording" to play it on your selected media player

+### Text-to-Speech Mode

+1. Select "Text-to-Speech" mode using the radio button
+2. Select a media player from the dropdown
+3. Enter your text in the text area
+4. Click "Generate & Play Speech" to convert text to speech and play it

+**Note**: Text-to-Speech requires a TTS integration to be configured in Home Assistant (e.g., Google TTS, Amazon Polly, etc.)

 ## API Endpoints